-See the department program assistant if you need per diem rates for a city or other travel related information.
-Another good source of information as well as all per diem amounts can be found on the web at: osutravel.osu.edu/resources/
+See the department administrative associate if you need per diem rates for a city or other travel related information.
+Another good source of information as well as all per diem amounts can be found on the web at: osutravel.osu.edu/resources/ time of the travel request if driving."
+The comparison documentation must be attached to the Spend Authorization.
+Please work with Becca if this applies to ensure we have the appropriate documentation.